Del Amitri: Reunion tours (2014, 2018)

 On 18 August 2013, during an interview with Terry Wogan on his BBC Radio 2 programme, Currie hinted at a Del Amitri reunion.
 A UK tour was subsequently announced.
 As part of the tour, the band played to 8,000 people in the SSE Hydro, Glasgow on 24 January 2014.
-A live album, called Into The Mirror, was released following the tour.
+A live album, called Into the Mirror, was released following the tour.

 Del Amitri reformed again in July 2018, playing eight dates in seven UK cities.
-Their live set included a new song, 'You Can't Go Back', and a cover of Twenty One Pilots' hit song, "Heathens".
+Their live set included a new song, "You Can't Go Back", and a cover of Twenty One Pilots' hit song, "Heathens".
 In July 2018, Currie said that a new group album and further activity was possible.

 Fatal Mistakes (2021)

-On 2 March 2020, drummer Ash Soan revealed that work on Del Amitri's seventh studio album had begun at Vada Studios, Worcestershire.
-On 8 April, Justin Currie confirmed that the band finished recording the album "the night before the UK-wide lockdown" began on 24 March, and that they expected to tour in January 2021, following a one-off free show in December 2020 for Scottish NHS workers.
+On 2 March 2020, drummer Ash Soan revealed that work on Del Amitri's seventh studio album had begun at Vada Studios in Cookhill, Worcestershire.
+On 8 April, Justin Currie confirmed that the band finished recording the album "the night before the UK-wide lockdown" began on 24 March, and that they expected to tour in January 2021, following a one-off free show in December 2020 for NHS Scotland workers.
 On 5 May via a short video clip, the band announced that they had signed to Cooking Vinyl.

-In November 2020, the band announced new single "Close Your Eyes And Think of England" and released the album title Fatal Mistakes.
+In November 2020, the band announced new single "Close Your Eyes and Think of England" and released the album title Fatal Mistakes.
 The album was released by Cooking Vinyl on 28 May 2021 alongside bonus album Outtakes & B-side (the latter of which is available for a limited period with the parent album).
 In its first week of release, Fatal Mistakes landed at No. 5 on the UK Album Chart, marking the band's sixth album to reach the UK Top 10.

 Del Amitri announced a tour in support of Fatal Mistakes will begin in September 2021, concluding with a hometown show at Glasgow on 20 December 2021.

 Del Amitri announced through their Instagram that a new documentary on the band had been made entitled "You Can't Go Back".
 The film is set to premiere on British TV channel Sky Arts on September 4.

-Every Night Has A Dawn (2022)
+Every Night Has a Dawn (2022)

-On 12 December 2022 Justin Currie and Ian Harvie appeared at the launch of the Blu-ray Disc Every Night Has a Dawn at the Glasgow Film Theatre where they took part in a Q & A session following the showing of excerpts of the film which was recorded live at Glasgow Barrowland on the third night of a tour finale on 11 June 2022.
+On 12 December 2022, Justin Currie and Ian Harvie appeared at the launch of the Blu-ray disc Every Night Has a Dawn at the Glasgow Film Theatre where they took part in a Q&A session following the showing of excerpts of the film which was recorded live at the Barrowland Ballroom in Glasgow on the third night of a tour finale on 11 June 2022.

+Simple Minds Tour (2024)

+The band joined fellow Glasgow band Simple Minds for their 2024 World Tour, for the UK and European legs, with dates between 15 March in Leeds to 29 March in Glasgow plus European shows in Luxembourg, Holland, Denmark, Germany, France and Italy.